RESTORING SOIL HEALTH on FARMS, GARDENS AND CITIES

 - We can provide slides, coverslips and pipettes for the microscope section of the course.

-- Bring your lunch and snacks.
+- Bring your lunch and snacks for the Saturday sessions.

 Jo Tobias is a Regenerative Soils & Living Compost Specialist with the primary goal of helping farmers regenerate the life in their soil.

 She founded RootShoot Soils in 2015 and has since been educating and working with producers in British Columbia, Alberta, Saskatchewan and Ontario.
 She combines curious exploration with ecology to successfully guide her clients in restoring the symbiotic relationships between their crops and the soil microbiome.

 To find out more about Jo and her company, RootShoot Soils, visit her at www.rootshootsoils.com